 Brian's “Twilight Tour” was as Security and Safety Officer and Transient Division Officer at Commander Submarine Group Two, Groton, CT.
 During this posting, he set up a Motorcycle Safety Course to train instructors from all service branches throughout New England, NY and NJ.
 As Chief Master-At-Arms, he designed closed circuit TV security systems for the FBM submarine crew barracks and the Admiral's Headquarters.
 Brian qualified as Submarine Group Two Duty Officer overseeing operations of the twelve FBM submarines assigned to the Group.
 Before being honorably discharged in June 1979, he was awarded his last of several decorations, the Navy Achievement Medal.
 After his naval service, Brian returned home to Maine.

 After a week to adapt to civilian life (!), Brian began work in Bath (ME) as a Combat Weapons Specialist with John J. McMullen Associates (JJMA), supporting Supervisor of Shipbuilding Bath, ME.
 Brian retired from JJMA as a Sr. Marine Projects Engineer in 1995.
 He moved to Portland where he earned a Coast Guard "6-Pack" license and, later, his 50-ton Merchant Marine Masters license.
 Brian formed "7Cs", a Portland based charter sports fishing company and water taxi, plying the waters of Casco Bay in his boat, “Mary Free”.
 With his federal commercial license, he fished offshore for Atlantic Blue Fin Tuna.
-To keep occupied in the winter, he became a Prudential Financial Adviser and manned the L.L.
-Bean phones in Northport.
+In 1997, he became licensed as a Prudential Financial Advisor in Maine and Florida.
 In 1998, a mutual friend introduced Brian to Ginnie and they married in 1999.

 Brian is a Past Commander of VFW Post 9328 in Harrison (ME) and is Adjutant (for the second time!) of Harrison American Legion Post 139.
 He is a Life member of the USS Maine Base, United States Submarine Veterans, Inc. (USSVI) where he has served as Chaplain, Chief of the Boat, Secretary and Junior Vice Commander.
 He currently serves as Web Master.
 He is a 55+ year member of Bethlehem Lodge No. 35, Augusta, ME; a Life member of the: American Legion; VFW; Fleet Reserve Association; USSVI; Naval Submarine League; American Society of Naval Engineers (ASNE); and American Mensa Ltd. Brian is a long time member of the Cape Monday Cove Road Association (CMCRA).
 Brian has served the association as Vice President, Treasurer, and Webmaster and was a member of its Board of Directors for many years.
 Brian is a member of the Western Maine Fish & Game Club and currently its Webmaster.